ankit-gupta-dscientist/ankit-gupta-dscientist.github.io/index.md

       An interesting finding was the sheer greatness of legendary pokemon in the dataset!

       Programming-wise, I learned how to make a 3-D scatterplot, and how to mass appropriate api data into cuts of usable insights.
 Attempted to load this into git (github_page  upload alongiside hoping for MD file to populate).
 Unfortunately could not troubleshoot.
+In the future, I would sure up my github page reading more on how to troubleshoot.
+I would also like to try to create my own api through a database, think that would be interesting!

      ![alt text](https://purepng.com/public/uploads/large/purepng.com-pokemonpokemonpocket-monsterspokemon-franchisefictional-speciesone-pokemonmany-pokemonone-pikachu-1701527786833pqvld.png)